 Continuing Education, Professional Development and Training Courses

-The Outlaw Urbanist has launched an online series of continuing education, professional development, and training courses about urbanism and the built environment for professionals, students, and other interested parties.
-A list of course is located in the menu to your left or by clicking on the course logo to the upper right.
+In 2016, The Outlaw Urbanist launched an online series of continuing education, professional development, and training courses about architecture, urbanism, and the built environment for professionals, students, and other interested parties.
+A list of courses is located in the menu to your left or by clicking on the course logo to the upper right.

-The courses are specifically tailored for architects, urban designers and planners requiring continuing education credits with the American Institute of Certified Planners (AICP), American Planning Association (APA), American Institute of Architects (AIA), Urban Land Institute (ULI) and the Congress for New Urbanism (CNU-A).
-However, many courses will be accessible to anyone who is interested in the architecture, design, planning, real estate development, ecology, geography, sociology, and history of cities.
+The courses are specifically tailored for architects, urban designers and planners requiring continuing education credits with the American Institute of Certified Planners (AICP), American Planning Association (APA), American Institute of Architects (AIA), Urban Land Institute (ULI), and the Congress for New Urbanism (CNU-A).
+However, many courses will be accessible to those who are interested in the design, planning, development, ecology, geography, sociology, cultural importance, and history of architecture and cities.
 The courses will be available for a small, competitive fee ($9.99 for one hour courses, $12.49 or more for courses longer than one-and-half-hour ) payable by debit/credit card through PayPal.
-Please note there may be a delay before you are able to access courses while we confirm registration and/or payment.
+Please note there might be a brief delay before you are able to access a course while we confirm registration and/or payment.

 In keeping with the manifesto of The Outlaw Urbanist, our courses are firmly anchored in the ‘first principles’ of physical form and design.
-From this foundation, the courses will make the link to a variety of functional, social, and economic factors that are relevant for anyone interested in the built environment and urbanism.
-As such, students and those with specialist degrees and backgrounds in architecture, planning, and other fields may encounter unfamiliar – yet essential – principles and concepts about the art and science of buildings and settlements.
+From this foundation, the courses make the link to a variety of functional, social, cultural, and economic factors that are relevant for anyone interested in the built environment and urbanism.
+As such, students and those with specialist degrees/backgrounds in architecture, planning, and other fields may encounter unfamiliar — yet essential — principles and concepts of the art and science of buildings and settlements.

-Planetizen Courses including extended previews featuring Dr. Mark David Major are now also available.
+Planetizen Courses including extended previews featuring Dr. Mark David Major, AICP, CNU-A are now also available.
 Visit Planetizen for more information.

 A sample of our initial course offerings include: